 As part of its commitment to educating future professionals both academically and practically, The Graduate School offers you opportunities to build the necessary skills to be successful both within the academe and outside.

 The Graduate School is excited to announce a new professional development opportunity for graduate students.
 "The Proposal Project," funded by Southern Miss Funds, aims to strengthen grant-writing skills of graduate students through training and practice and increase the number of externally-funded fellowships and traineeships awarded to graduate students at Southern Miss.
-Take the first step by signing up for one of two workshops: Identifying Potentials Sources for Grant Support or Proposal Writing Basics.
+Keep an eye on this space for information about Spring 2020 workshop dates!

 Announcing the 6th Annual Three Minute Thesis Challenge.

 3MT competitors are asked to explain their thesis or dissertation in a three-minute presentation; effectively communicating the complexity of their topic and research to a non-academic audience.
 The competition is a great opportunity for students to hone their 30-second elevator pitch and win prizes while doing so.
 Check out previous winners!

 Professionals in Preparation is a professional development program designed to help participants improve their transferable skills (leadership, effective communication, problem solving, management, etc.) that will make you more marketable and effective in an increasingly competitive job market.
 The two-semester program consists of:

 Each year the Graduate School and the Graduate Student Senate host the Susan A. Siltanen Graduate Student Research Symposium.